Yabem language: Overview

 Yabem belongs to the division of the Melanesian languages spoken natively (in 1978) by about 2,000 people at Finschhafen, which is on the southern tip of the Huon Peninsula in Morobe Province, Papua New Guinea, despite historical evidence that shows that the language originated in the northern coast.
 However, Yabem was adopted as local lingua franca along with Kâte for evangelical and educational purposes by the German Lutheran missionaries who first arrived at Simbang, a Yabem-speaking village, in 1885.
 Yabem was the first language for which the missionaries created a writing system because it was the first language that they encountered when they arrived.
 They even created a school system to provide education for the Yabem community.

 By 1939, it was spoken by as many as 15,000 people and understood by as many as 100,000 (Zahn 1940).
 In the decade after World War II, the mission's network of schools managed to educate 30,000 students by using Yabem as the medium of instruction (Streicher 1982).
 Although the usage of Yabem as a local lingua franca was replaced by Tok Pisin, which was used in informal everyday life, such as religious meetings and the workplace, and English, which was used in more formal institutions like education and government in the 1950s, Yabem remains one of the best-documented Austronesian languages, with extensive instructional and liturgical materials (including many original compositions, not just translations from German or English) as well as grammars and dictionaries.
 The government wanted an easier assimilation to Western culture and values and access to their superior educational resources and so English was the most efficient language of instruction.

 Still, the transition from the usage of Kâte and Yabem, which are languages with local origins, to Tok Pisin and English, which are languages with foreign origins, affected the dynamic of the people and their view of language and the church somewhat negatively.

 Yabem also shares a close relationship with the Kela and Bukawa languages.
 In fact, many people who speak Bukawa also speak Yabem.

 Ethnologue classifies the language's status as "threatened."
-Its alternative names include Laulabu, Jabem, Jabêm, Jabim, Yabim, and Yabêm.
+It may be spelled Jabêm, Jabem, Jabim, Yabim and is also known as Laulabu.